 You can edit the SELECT, TITLE, POLARITY, MODE, and LOOP settings in any order that you want.
 Use the up and down cursor keys to select a setting.

-Match the POLARITY (bipolar/unipolar mode) and MODE (CV/CC mode) settings to the
+Match the POLARITY (bipolar/unipolar mode) and MODE (CV/CC mode) settings to the operation modes that you have used CONFIG to specify.

 Starting the editing of a program